SuJingyu111/CS611_Legend_Of_Valor/src/readme.txt

 - Interface for cells that boost hero stats.
 Implemented by Bush, Cave and Koulou.

 HeroFactory
-- Factory that creates heroes.
+- RandomFactory that creates heroes.

 HeroNexus
 - Nexus for Heroes.
 Implements Nexus.